 Flowers are nature’s artists.
 Blues, purples, yellows and reds - they come in an amazing rainbow of colours and shades.
 Download this activity to find out the science behind petal colour, make your own petal paint and create a beautiful bouquet of paper flowers.

 Check out the videos on this page to find out how you can complete a Discover Arts Award.
-Just fill in our simple online form when you’ve finished to tell us what activities you’ve done to earn yourself a Discover Arts Award certificate!

 Here are some lovely examples of what other young people have done.